email@example.com | Visiting Researcher

 James has carried out extensive work evaluating the Panopticon parallel video overview system in a variety of contexts, including eLearning, surveillance monitoring, and currently using headmounted technology.
-He is also evaluating a number of novel text input methods for mobile devices.
+He is also involved with NINEtoFIVE, an anonymous online employee voice platform.

 From a security perspective James has explored factors that contribute to engagement and accuracy of crowdsourced viewers when watching surveillance video to the internet and methods of improving the composition of passwords for users in terms of both memorability and entropy.